sguzunov/docs/docs/glue42-concepts/04_data-sharing-between-apps/03_interop/03_net/interop-net.md

 - to publish notifications about window status change (events);
 - to publish application configuration changes and notifications about application instance state changes (events);
 - in the Glue42 Notification Service (GNS) Desktop Manager and GNS Interop Servers - to publish Notifications (real-time data);
-- in the Window Management and Application Management APIs (events);
+- in the Window Management and App Management APIs (events);

 ### Subscribing to a Stream